 Not all commercially sexually exploited children are defined as juvenile sex trafficking victims because the sex trafficking law does not protect minors who are exploited by buyers without an identified trafficker.
-Perpetrators of sexual servitude of a minor cannot assert a defense to prosecution based on the willingness of the minor to engage in the commercial sex act.
+Perpetrators of "sexual servitude of a minor" cannot assert a defense to prosecution based on the willingness of the minor to engage in the commercial sex act.
 North Dakota's prostitution offenses prohibit the criminalization of minors and, instead, create a presumption that the minor is "a child in need of services."
-However, specialized services are not mandated.
-A trafficked minor may also be designated as a neglected child, a sexually abused child, or a deprived child, which is defined to specifically include a juvenile sex trafficking victim.
+However, services are not required to be specialized.
+Further, a trafficked minor may also be designated as a "neglected child," a "sexually abused child," or a "deprived child," which is defined to specifically include a child sex trafficking victim.
 While the definition of "person responsible for the child's welfare" may not be broad enough to allow for child welfare intervention in all non-familial trafficking cases, the definitions of deprived child and sexually abused child, together with the presumption that juvenile sex trafficking victims are children in need of services, appear to allow child welfare involvement without regard to whether a parent or caregiver was the perpetrator of the abuse or neglect.
 While CSEC victims would likely be eligible for state crime victims' compensation, several eligibility criteria may limit their ability to recover, including reduction due to contributory misconduct and a requirement to file a claim within one year unless "the interests of justice so require."
 Victim-friendly court procedures may be available to child victims of certain sex offenses, including the "rape shield" law, but these protections do not specifically extend to victims of CSEC and trafficking offenses.
 Criminal justice records containing identifying information about victims of human trafficking or information regarding the use of a minor in a sexual performance are exempt from public record disclosure requirements, and minor victims of human trafficking may request a restraining order against their perpetrators.
-Victims with juvenile delinguency adjudication records as a result of their trafficking must wait 10 years after expiration of the final order or 10 years after reaching 18 for expungement, while those with unruly child adjudications may expunge the record one year after turning 18.
-However, there does not appear to be a waiting period to vacate and expunge criminal convictions that are a direct result of being a trafficking victim.
+However, North Dakota law does not provide a mechanism for minors to vacate delinquency adjudications related to trafficking victimization, and juvenile records may only be expunged after a waiting period.
 Restitution to victims is a mandatory part of sentencing for human trafficking convictions, and restitution for pecuniary damages is available in all CSEC convictions.
 Victims may bring civil claims for human trafficking offenses.
 North Dakota has a 3 year statute of limitations for criminal actions, which can be lengthened in certain cases including corruption or solicitation of minors, but not for human trafficking or other CSEC crimes.
-The statute of limitations for civil actions by trafficking victims runs for 10 years after the date on which victim turns 18 or was no longer subject to trafficking, whichever is later.
+The statute of limitations for civil actions by trafficking victims runs for 10 years after the date on which the victim turns 18 or was no longer subject to trafficking, whichever occurs later.